-This wooded area was less suitable for large groups of grazers, who sought their food on steppes and plains, and because of this the number of larger predators in this area was also limited.
-He had few natural enemies and his construction and behavior was therefore not calculated on flee or hide.
-Man was perfectly adapted to his diet: he had arms with hands to grasp and legs to stand upright and to pick fruit from trees.
-He was able to dig and climb and thus obtain plants and roots above and under the ground as well as nuts and fruits in bushes and trees.
+The ancestor of man lived in a “paradise”: a wooded and wetland environment in a relatively warm climate, in which sufficient food was available for him.
+He was well adapted to his diet: he had arms with hands and a movable thumb for grasping.
+Legs to stand upright and to pick fruit from trees.
+He could dig and climb and thus could obtain plants and roots in and under the ground as well as nuts and fruits in bushes and trees.

 Eating meat led to another, at least as crucial, development in humans: the ability to reason.

-Man learned to build stocks of dried fruit, plants and herbs, nuts and dried meat.
-He therefore had the opportunity to swarm around the world and leave the overcrowded areas of origin.
-He now had to adapt to the environment or adapt that environment to people.
-Natural action was increasingly displaced by complex combinations of experiences and applications.
-The brain adapted to this new behavior and the new parts developed into a place where processes could take place that we call ‘thinking’.
+Man learned to stockpile dried fruits, plants and herbs, nuts and dried meat.
+He therefore had the opportunity to swarm the world and leave the overcrowded regions of origin.
+He went in search of a suitable living environment with sufficient food, now including meat in addition to the original food.
+Humans came to the colder areas, where various flocks of herbivores lived.
+The rougher climate, the different seasons, the need to hunt, the often new and unfamiliar environment in which he found himself and the greater threat of predators, which were abundantly present in the areas with a lot of game, demanded a lot of adaptability from man.
+It forced him to rely even less on the genetically ingrained survival methods and more and more of his own experiences, but also to use the experiences of ancestors and others in what had now become a really hard struggle for existence.
+Man now had to adapt to the environment or adapt that environment to man.
+Natural action was increasingly supplanted by complex combinations of experiences and applications thereof.
+The brain adapted to this new behavior and the new parts evolved into a place where processes that we call “thinking” could take place.
 Man learned through “try and error”.
 All this required a spectacular development of thought.
-In the new way of life it was no longer possible to assume innate instinctive methods of survival.
-More and more people were dependent on knowledge and experience.
-This knowledge and experience had to be transferred to others to prevent them from being lost.
-After all, it concerned reactions to stimuli and situations that were unnatural to humans and therefore could not be passed on via the genes.
+In the new way of life it was no longer possible to start from innate instinctive methods of survival.
+People were increasingly dependent on knowledge and experience.
+This knowledge and experience had to be passed on to others in order to prevent it from being lost.
+After all, it concerned responses to stimuli and situations that were unnatural for humans and therefore could not be passed on via the genes.

 The transfer of knowledge and experience took place on 3 levels: